Nicole Silveira: Career

-Silveira made her Skeleton World Cup debut in the 2018–19 season, finishing in 25th place.
-In the following season, she finished in 24th place.
-In the 2020–21 season, she finished 22nd.
+Silveira made her Skeleton World Championships debut in the 2019 edition in Whistler, finishing in 25th place.
+In the following edition in Altenberg, she finished in 24th place.
+She made her Skeleton World Cup debut in the 2020–21 season, where she only competed in 5 of the 8 scheduled races and finished 22nd overall.
+In the 2021 World Championships, Silveira finished in 17th.